PolymeshAssociation/cdd-onboarding/README.md

 When the individual verifies their identity a callback will be issued containing the access code an business id.
 Our worker will create an association from this business ID to the address if it was provided in the access code generation.

 When the business is verified Netki will issue another webhook where the business ID to address lookup will be used to create the CDD claim.

+### Finclusive

+If the user selects Finclusive, a link to Finclusive web-form is generated with a unique access code which expires in an hour.

+The form requires the user to fill in their personal information along with government identification documents and a selfie.
+Once the application is submitted, a unique FinClusiveID is generated for that wallet ID.

+When the documents are verified, Finclusive will dispatch a callback to our server with their compliance status against their FinclusiveID.
+When the status is accepted, our worker will create a CDD claim for the address associated with the FinclusiveID.

+Note, if the user fails to submit the application within the hour, the access code will expire and the user will need to start the flow again.

+#### Business

+Finclusive also offers support for KYB.
+The process is similar to the KYC flow, with the change that entity web-form is used to collect the business information instead of the individual web-form.
+The business submitter will need to verify their identity personally in addition to uploading business documents.

+When the business is verified, Finclusive will dispatch a callback to our server with their compliance status against the entity's FinclusiveID.
+When the status is accepted, our worker will create a CDD claim for the address associated with the FinclusiveID.